Progressive, real-world learning. Online.

 Deakin's Graduate Diploma of Digital Media critically engages with a world in which the diverse array of media and cultural industries are increasingly impacted by digital and online developments.
 Developed in consultation with industry, the course is designed to ensure future media professionals are engaged in practical ways with various forms of digital media platforms; not only critically understanding, but also curating their own content and developing a substantial ePortfolio relevant to organisational contexts.
 The course enables you to explore, analyse, create and share online content and learn how to creatively select and assemble media elements to create personal or brand identities, stories, and narratives.

 Following successful completion of the Graduate Diploma of Digital Media, you may choose to apply for credit to continue your studies in Deakin's Master of Communication.Read More

-To qualify for the award of Graduate Diploma of Digital Media, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.
+To qualify for the award of Graduate Diploma of Digital Media, students must successfully complete 6 credit points from the Course Electives List A below and 2 credit points of electives.

 Electives may be chosen from the remaining units below or from any other postgraduate course in the School of Communication and Creative Arts; students who intend to move from the diploma into the Master of Communication are strongly advised to take ACX701 Communication Concepts for their two elective credit points.